boings/boings/README.md

 I'm a software engineer with a passion for building innovative and efficient software solutions.
 I'm particularly interested in programming with data, including machine learning applications, and I enjoy using technology to solve complex problems in a creative and effective way.

 ## 🌱 What I'm currently learning
-* Android App Development
-* Django
+* Temporal Fusion Transformers
-* Scikit-Learn/TensorFlow
+* Pytorch

 ## 👀 What I'm interested in
 * Data programming